Last updated June 18, 2026

 -f /tmp/data-for-migration.sql

 The time it takes to run this command varies depending on the size of your database.
-You can keep an eye on the file size of /tmp/data-for-migration.sql

 Upload the File to Azure Storage

 First, create a blob container.
-In our example, we named our bucket postgres-for-migration
+In our example, we named our bucket postgres-for-migration.

-For security, make sure to set the access level for your container to Private (no anonymous access)
+For security, make sure to set the access level for your container to Private (no anonymous access).

 Azure Storage automatically encrypts your data at rest.

-file from the Dump the Database to a Local File step.
+After creating your blob container, upload the /tmp/data-for-migration.sql backup file that you created in the Dump the Database to a Local File step.

-Create a Heroku app
+Create a Heroku App

 Use the Heroku CLI to log into your Heroku account.